trteodor/Unit_Tests_EmbCode_example/README.md

 The build system I have prepared may need to be modified.
 As I mentioned, it was prepared solely for educational purposes

+In this example i used STM32CubeMX to generate project template for STM32F103
+* Of course, it is not necessary to use STM32CubeMX **_the build system for unit tests is independent._** STM32CubeMX was used only to create template project for microcontroller.

-## Call "make" in the project localisation to show this information:
+## Call "make" in this example project at him location to show this information:

 	Call: make help    -show this information
 	How Use it: